randomPoison/randomPoison.github.io/_drafts/returning-self.md

 A Real-World Example
 --------------------

 In the abstract, this may seem like a number of minor issues and trivial complaints.
-To provide a real-world example of the implications these drawbacks have, let's look at an example that I ran into (one that motivated my writing this articlee).
+To provide a real-world example of the implications these drawbacks have, let's look at an example that I ran into (one that motivated my writing this article).

 Say you're writing a tool that uses [std::process::Command](https://doc.rust-lang.org/std/process/struct.Command.html) to spawn a child process. `Command` is designed to be used via method chaining by having all its methods return `&mut Self`.
 Your initial version looks something like this: